google/kernel-research/docs/kxdb_database.md

 ### Configuration file

-The contents of the database can be configured via [kxdb_tool/config.py](../kxdb_tool/config.py) and then a new database can be generated by running the [DB: upgrade to new config](https://github.com/google/kernel-research/actions/workflows/db-upgrade-to-new-config.yml) Github Action workflow (with the help of a project maintainer).
+You can configure the database contents using the file located at [kxdb_tool/config.py](https://github.com/google/kernel-research/blob/main/kxdb_tool/config.py).
+Once configured, a new database can be generated by running the [DB: upgrade to new config](https://github.com/google/kernel-research/actions/workflows/db-upgrade-to-new-config.yml) GitHub Action workflow (this requires assistance from a project maintainer).

 ## kernelCTF KXDB distribution

-The latest version of the database containing all kernelCTF targets can be found at [https://storage.googleapis.com/kernelxdk/db/kernelctf.kxdb](https://storage.googleapis.com/kernelxdk/db/kernelctf.kxdb).
+The latest database version, which includes all kernelCTF targets, is available at [https://storage.googleapis.com/kernelxdk/db/kernelctf.kxdb](https://storage.googleapis.com/kernelxdk/db/kernelctf.kxdb).

 This file is updated daily via the [DB: add missing releases](https://github.com/google/kernel-research/actions/workflows/db-add-missing-releases.yml) Github Action workflow.